linroger/FinanceCompendium/IV. Fixed Income/Analysis of Fixed Income Securities Full/Chapter 16 Numerical Methods.md

 We can use the flat boundary to introduce this solution.

-# 16.4 AI/ML Tools
+## 16.4 AI/ML Tools

 Artificial intelligence and machine learning knowledge has been gradually introduced into the finance and banking industry in recent years.
 Many business schools have incorporated such knowledge into their curricula and yet very few can clearly articulate the strengths and weaknesses of various applications of this knowledge and worse how to pick and choose the best tools.

 The most criticisms about AI/ML in finance are their non-transparency.
 These are complex tools and hard to explain how or why they work.

-# 16.4.1 What is AI?
+### 16.4.1 What is AI?
 ML? and BD?

 Artificial intelligence (AI), machine learning (ML), and big data (BD) have recently been adopted into FinTech and been the fastest growing area in finance, both in private industry and academia.
 While these three areas are frequently used in combinations in developing valuable applications, these three areas are fundamentally different and deserve separate research.

-Strictly speaking, AI is a combination of computation (artificial) and biology (intelligence) which is quite different in nature from ML which is based upon statis tical methodologies.
+Strictly speaking, AI is a combination of computation (artificial) and biology (intelligence) which is quite different in nature from ML which is based upon statistical methodologies.
 In the past, statistics have predominantly been presented in a parametric fashion, mainly due to insufficient computation power and lack of data.
 This has been changed recently and non-parametric statistics with powerful computation capabilities fuel the growth of machine learning.
 As non-parametric statistics require a large amount of data, ML and BD (such as NLP, or natural language processing) have been combined in revolutionizing the financial world.
 Together, they facilitate the progress of AI.

 AI has four major branches: